Basel's central location makes it a first-class transport hub

 Mild average daytime temperatures of 10.3°C in spring, 18.8°C in summer, 10.5°C in autumn and 2.4°C in winter.
 The daytime temperature in the summer months can reach as high as 35°C, however low atmospheric humidity means that it is always very pleasant.
 In winter snow rarely settles for long periods.

-The variety of locations in Basel for conference dinners ranges from the traditional Restaurant Safran Zunft, Restaurant Schützenhaus or Volkshaus Basel to modern venues, such as the restaurant Noohn or the Rhypark, an event hall overlooking the Rhine River with the in-house restaurant Roots of which the chef Pascal Steffen was awarded 16 points Gault Millau and 1 star Michelin.
+The variety of locations in Basel for conference dinners ranges from the traditional Restaurant Safran Zunft, Restaurant Schützenhaus or Volkshaus Basel to modern venues, such as the restaurant Noohn or the Rhypark, an event hall overlooking the Rhine River with the in-house restaurant Roots, where chef Pascal Steffen has been awarded 16 points Gault Millau and 1 star Michelin.

 Other thrilling dinner venues include the Pantheon Basel, a vintage car museum, the football stadium St Jakob-Park Basel, the neo-Gothic Elisabeth Church or the Rhystärn (Rhine star), the biggest vessel on the Rhine for corporate events.
 A well-kept secret is the cinema complex Pathé Küchlin, where you can rent single halls or even the whole complex for a conference, product presentation or a private movie evening.

 All guests staying in Basel hotels receive the BaselCard, which provides free use of public transport within Basel.
 On the day of arrival, the hotel reservation confirmation guarantees a free transfer by public transport from Basel rail stations or from EuroAirport to the hotel.

 Corporate Social Responsibility

 Basel is a certified 'city on its way to the 2,000-Watt Society'.
 The Canton of Basel-Stadt was honoured with this new label by the Swiss Federal Office of Energy for its ambitious energy policy.

 As an Energy City, Basel received the European Energy Award®GOLD for the first time in 2006 and was able to improve by additional percentage points at the recertification in both 2010 and 2014.
 The aim of the Energy City label is to make measurable and visible how municipalities and cities use their scope for action to boost energy efficiency and to promote the development of renewable energy as well as environmentally friendly mobility.